A Concentration Inequality for the Facility Location Problem: Preliminaries

 \subsection{A Heuristic Derivation of the Concentration Bound}

-As stated in the introduction, our main result of $C_n$ being concentrated in an interval of length $O(n^{1/6})$ can be interpreted as picking a suitable choice of $k$ in Rhee and Talagrand's bound.
+As stated in the introduction, our main result of $C_n$ being concentrated in an interval of length $O(n^{1/6})$ for the case where the input points are i.i.d.\ uniform on the unit square in $\R^2$ can be interpreted as picking a suitable choice of $k$ in Rhee and Talagrand's bound.
 Indeed, consider the $k$-median problem where $k$ is some parameter specified later.
 Heuristically, it makes sense to pick the $k$ facilities in a uniform grid of squares of dimension $1/\sqrt{k} \times 1/\sqrt{k}$.
-In such a case, the distance from any point to its nearest facility is at most $1/\sqrt{k}$ and there are $k$ facilities.
-Thus, the facility location objective is $n/\sqrt{k} + k$.
+In such a case, the distance from any point to its nearest facility is at most $\Theta(1/\sqrt{k})$ and there are $k$ facilities.
+Thus, the facility location problem objective is $\Theta(n/\sqrt{k}) + k$.
 Minimizing this as a function of $k$, we see that $k = \Theta(n^{2/3})$.
 Now Rhee and Talagrand's concentration bound states that the cost of the random $k$-median concentrates on an interval of length $O(\sqrt{n/k})$. `Plugging in' $k = n^{2/3}$ we get an interval of $O(n^{1/6})$ which matches the bound given by Theorem \ref{thm:strong}.

 Of course, the above justification is pure heuristics and not rigorous.
 In addition, Rhee and Talagrand's proof is substantially different than ours.
 In their work, they exploit the fact that the $k$-median objective is composed of only `local' terms whereas we have a `global' term $|F|$.
 However, we rely on the geometric properties of the radii $r_p$ outlined above.

 Note that the sum of the radii $r_p$ only serves as a constant factor approximation to the objective value.
-Therefore, it is not sufficient to understand the concentration of these values if we really want to get concentration on the order of $o(\E[C_n])$.
-Nevertheless, we are able to leverage their properties to provide a concentration bound for the objective value $C_n$.
+Therefore, it is \emph{not sufficient} to understand the concentration of the sum of the radii values if we really want to get concentration on the order of $o(\E[C_n])$.
+Nevertheless, we are able to leverage their properties to provide such a concentration bound for the objective value $C_n$.